-The silence gnaws at them and Jeff would give anything to swat it away.
+The silence gnaws at them again and Jeff would give anything to swat it away.

-He looks down when Annie's hands latch onto his a little cautiously, blinking at the way her thumbs graze the veins carved there.
+He looks down when Annie's hands latch onto his more cautiously than he's used to, blinking at the way her thumbs graze the veins carved there.
 The intimacy had become a natural thing – something he didn't even think about – and the unexpected ease with which it happened has his lips pressing into a thinner harder line.

-Annie's gaze darts across his face as she swallows hard.
+Annie's gaze darts across his face.
 "What are you thinking?"

 Jeff isn't sure if the desperation shading her eyes is just a trick of the lights or shadows or maybe something he wants to see.

 "I'm thinking maybe the day's over."